Jmateusribeiro/API-And-Web-Testing-RobotFramework/README.md

-    web_tests_verify_emails.robot contains 2 examples of web tests The default browser in settings file is chrome (variable Browser) But if one pass the option '--variable BROWSER:{browser}' in robot command, variable BROWSER is overwritten
+    web_tests_verify_emails.robot contains 2 examples of web tests The default browser in settings file is chrome (variable Browser) But if one pass the option '--variable BROWSER:{browser}' in robot command, BROWSER is overwritten
     PS: Don't forget to have the webdrivers in PATH